 Set Up a Payment Plan to Pay Off Creditors

-If you still have outstanding debts on your credit report, you need to be proactive and work out a reasonable payment plan with your creditors.
-You can do this on your own, or we can connect you to a reputable credit counselor, who will work on your behalf to negotiate better terms.
-You can do this while your credit repair professional is repairing your credit report.
+Do you still have outstanding debts on your credit report?
+You need to be proactive and work out a reasonable payment plan with your creditors.
+You can do this on your own, or we can connect you to a reputable credit counselor who will work on your behalf to negotiate better terms.
+You can do this while your specialist is repairing your credit report.

-- Use the card to buy one thing you normally purchase anyway, like a tank of gas or a week’s worth of groceries.
+- Use the card to buy one thing you normally purchase, like a tank of gas or a week’s worth of groceries.

-- Do that once a month and your credit report will start glowing!
+- Do that every month and your credit report will start glowing